-Below is a list of organisations that can offer support and advice in a variety of ways you might find helpful.
+Below is a list of organisations and resources that can offer support and advice in a variety of ways you might find helpful.
 BSL users can get in touch with any of the below using an interpreter through Contact Scotland: www.contactscotland-bsl.org

 Advice Service Capability Scotland – A national provider of disability advice and information.